barguzin/academic-kickstart/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: PhD Candidate

 # Organizations/Affiliations
 organizations:
-- name: Stanford University
+- name: University of California Santa Barbara
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I am a quantitative geographer doing research on locational theory pertaining to urban environment.
+My current focus is on geoAI and smart city policies.
+Previously, I worked in consulting capacities at the United Nations, Iowa Initiative for Sustainable Communities, Swedish Institute for Public Administration (SIPU) and the  City of Moscow.
+I hold a BA in Political Science from Irkutsk State University, Russia and an MS in Urban and Regional Planning from the University of Iowa, USA.

 interests:
+- Quantitative Methods in Geography
-- Artificial Intelligence
+- Regional Science
-- Computational Linguistics
+- GIScience
-- Information Retrieval
+- Visual Analytics

 education:
   courses: